sap-tutorials/Tutorials/tutorials/cp-cap-java-service-reuse/cp-cap-java-service-reuse.md

 From the products service that you created in the previous tutorial, we just want to reuse the domain and service models.
 For the bookstore, which you will develop in this tutorial, we need to create and initialize a bookstore project first.

+> Make sure you stopped your application from the previous tutorial.

 1. From the main menu of SAP Business Application Studio, choose **Terminal** **&rarr;** **New Terminal**.

 2. Before adding the `bookstore` project, we need to make sure that you are in the projects folder.
 Both projects (`products-service` and `bookstore`) should be placed next to each other.
 Run the following command in the newly created terminal to go back to the projects folder: